 The degree auditor’s office is located in the Registrar’s Office in Speare.

 Students expecting to complete graduation requirements in the current academic year must file a degree request form with the Registrar’s Office by the deadline.
 This degree request triggers an official audit and includes the student on the graduation file from which notifications are sent to potential graduates, diplomas ordered, and the like.
-A Degree Request Form is available for printing from the web or may be obtained from the Registrar’s Office.
+A Graduation Application form is available for printing from the web or may be obtained from the Registrar’s Office.

-Please note that Bachelor’s Degree students must have at least 90.0 credits earned by October 1 or 102.0 credits by February 1 to be eligible to file a Degree Request.
+Please note that Bachelor’s Degree students must have at least 90.0 credits earned by October 1 or 102.0 credits by February 1 to be eligible to file a Graduation Applicaiton.

 Degree Request Deadlines

 May – Submit request no later than March 1st

 August- Submit request no later than April 30th

 December- Submit request no later than September 30th